rakeshpremjakalesan/formual-one/README.md

 ## Application Information
-1. General Information
 The Application has 2 page - Home page and List Page
-        a.
-Home Page   - Contains a tabular view Formula one winners from 2005 to 2021
+1. Home Page   - Contains a tabular view Formula one winners from 2005 to 2021
-        b.
-List Page   - Once a row in the Home Page is clicked, application is navigated to List page which shows a tabular view of circuits and winners in a season with season winner highlighted.
+2. List Page   - Once a row in the Home Page is clicked, application is navigated to List page which shows a tabular view of circuits and winners in a season with season winner highlighted.

-2. Technology Information
+## Technology Information
-    a.
-Application is not created using npx create-react-app
+1. Application is not created using npx create-react-app
-    b.
-The application is developed using React, Typescript,Redux and React Query
+2. The application is developed using React, Typescript,Redux and React Query
-    c.
-Use Webpack as Module Bundler and Babel as transcompiler
+3. Use Webpack as Module Bundler and Babel as transcompiler
-    d.
-Testing - Using Jest and React Testing Library
+4. Testing - Using Jest and React Testing Library

 ##  Application Design
 1. For State management use React-Redux